 I never wanted to go in business for myself.
 I had a great career going.
 I worked for the federal government straight out of college.
 Then worked for two major telecommunications companies for 10 years.
 So why would I take the chance to be self-employed?
-I knew from the get-go that it would be challenging … Read moreThis Will Make You See Deafness as an Advantage
+I knew from the get-go that it would be challenging … Read more This Will Make You See Deafness as an Advantage

 I spend too much time trying to curate content to share in social media.
 I see an interesting link, click it and run into crap content.
 Excuse my rare cussing, but that’s what it is.
 In New Data Indicates Twitter Users Don’t Always Click the Links They Retweet, Dan Zarella explains part of the problem.
-He … Read moreThe Biggest Danger to Content Marketing
+He … Read more The Biggest Danger to Content Marketing

 “Want to do an activity?” my son asks.
 Paul and I agree.
 He hands each of us a pencil and a sheet of paper face down.
 Zachary tells us to circle numbers in order beginning with one and working up as high as we can.
-And he’ll be timing us after we turn over our … Read more6 Steps to Get Your Content Marketing to Kick *Bleep* and Take Names
+And he’ll be timing us after we turn over our … Read more 6 Steps to Get Your Content Marketing to Kick *Bleep* and Take Names

 Hank Stroll, one of my first clients and a dear friend, would occasionally reply to my email with a chuckle telling me I’m doing what his wife does.
 He explained that his wife and I sometimes had a tendency to talk about something and he’d have no clue what we’re talking about.
-Like he entered … Read moreIs Your Company’s Content Cursed?
+Like he entered … Read more Is Your Company’s Content Cursed?

 As we planned to move back to Texas and buy our first home, Paul (rockin’ better half) and I decided to start fresh.
 We sold most of the furniture we had at our place in Washington, D.C.
-Although our new home was barren for a while, one of the first things we shopped for was … Read moreA Content Marketing Fail That Doesn't Have to Happen
+Although our new home was barren for a while, one of the first things we shopped for was … Read more A Content Marketing Fail That Doesn't Have to Happen

 I grew up playing all kinds of sports even football.
 The flag kind, but it was still football.
 You name it … I tried it at least once.
 Dang!
 How did you come up with hockey?
 In all fairness, hockey didn’t have many fans in Texas unless they were transplants.
 So youth hockey was nonexistent … Read more Stop the Stupidity!

 Welcome to meryl’s notes blog (this here place you’re lookin’ at) in Plano, Texas.
 We’re honored to be a stop in Eleanor Vincent’s WOW!
 Women On Writing Blog tour.
-We’re giving away a copy of her moving memoir Swimming with Maya: A Mother’s Story.
-Read on to see how you can win.
-If you want … Read moreReaching Out to Readers on Social Media
+Reaching Out to Readers on Social Media by Eleanor Vincent In an age when you can download a book to your e-reader in 9 seconds that … Read more Reaching Out to Readers on Social Media